-- Students across all year groups were provided with a Chromebook if a need was identified. - Allowance email sent out half termly to parents. - Additional support with educational resources/ transport provided to after school intervention to PP based on identified need
+- Students across all year groups were provided with a Chromebook if a need was identified. - Allowance email sent out half termly to parents. - Additional support with educational resources/ transport provided to PP based on identified need. - All PP students have access to additional breakfast items.